chewyboba10/TeamRepo/project.md

     initialize(); // Call the initialize function to start the game }

-  function promptUsername() {
-    var username = prompt("Enter your username:");
-    if (username !== null && username !== "") {
-      // Username is not empty and has been entered
-      // Store the username in a variable or perform any desired actions
-      // For example, you can log the username to the console console.log("Username entered:", username);
-    } else {
-      // No username entered or canceled by the user
-      // Handle this case as per your requirements
-    }
-    initialize(); // Call the initialize function to start the game }
   function initialize() {
     play = 1;
     let i = 0;